Moduli spaces of (G,h)-constellations: The connection between the stability conditions

 \section{The connection between the stability conditions}

-As we want to construct the moduli space of $\theta$--stable $(G,h)$--constellations on an affine $G$--scheme $X$ as an open subset of the GIT--quotient $\GQuotH^{ss} \red_{\Ll_{\chi}} \Gamma$, first of all we determine the elements in $\GQuotH$ originating from $(G,h)$--constellations in Subsection \ref{quotconst}.
+As we want to construct the moduli space of $\theta$--stable $(G,h)$--constellations on an affine $G$--scheme $X$ as an open subset of the GIT--quotient $\xxGQuotH^{ss} \red_{\xLl_{\chi}} \Gamma$, first of all we determine the elements in $\xxGQuotH$ originating from $(G,h)$--con\-stellations in Subsection \ref{quotconst}.
 It turns out that every GIT--semistable quotient can indeed be obtained from a $(G,h)$--constellation in a particular way, so that we can define a functor $\fsMck$ of flat families of GIT--stable $(G,h)$--constellations.
-We compare $\fsMck$ with the \mbox{functor} $\fsMth$ of flat families of $\theta$--stable $(G,h)$--constellations.
-Therefore, in Subsection \ref{FAcorres} we establish a correspondence of the $G$--equivariant coherent subsheaves generated in $D_-$ of a $(G,h)$--constellation $\F$ and the graded subspaces of $A = \bigoplus_{\rho \in D_-}A_{\rho}$ defining subsheaves of $\H$.
+We compare $\fsMck$ to the \mbox{functor} $\fsMth$ of flat families of $\theta$--stable $(G,h)$--constel\-lations.
+Therefore, in Subsection \ref{FAcorres} we establish a correspondence between the $G$--equi\-variant coherent subsheaves generated in $D_-$ of a $(G,h)$--constellation $\xxF$ and the saturated graded subspaces of $A = \bigoplus_{\rho \in D_-}A_{\rho}$ defining subsheaves of $\xxH$.
 This leads us to the definition of a new stability condition $\widetilde \theta$ on $(G,h)$--constellations which coincides with GIT--stability for $(G,h)$--constellations generated in $D_-$.
 This reduces our examination of the stability conditions to a comparison of $\theta$ and $\widetilde \theta$, which look very similar for a certain choice of the GIT--parameters $\chi$ and $\kappa$.
 Indeed, in Subsection \ref{comparison} we show that $\theta$ is a limit of the $\widetilde \theta$, when the finite subset $D \subset \Irr G$ in the definition of $\widetilde \theta$ varies.
 Furthermore, we find out that $\theta$--stability implies $\widetilde \theta$--stability and hence GIT--stability, so that the functor of $\theta$--stable $(G,h)$--constellations is a subfunctor of the functor of GIT--stable $(G,h)$--constellations.